replexica/replexica/readme.md

 It comes in two parts:

 1. **Replexica Compiler** - an open-source compiler plugin for React;
-1. **Replexica API** - an i18n API in the cloud that performs translations, using LLMs.
+1. **Replexica API** - an i18n API in the cloud that performs translations using LLMs.
 (Usage based, has a free tier.)

 Replexica supports several i18n formats: